FAAM-146/spif/README.md

 # SPIF
 Single Particle Image Format data standard

+## Names of stuff

+  - ***vocal*:** The netCDF standards compliance checking package (all lower case?)
+  - ***vocal* project:** code repository that contains vocabulary definitions of netCDF standard
+  - **standard vocabulary:** The defined file structure and component criteria of a standard.
+Stored as JSON?
+  - **product definition:** The defined file structure and component criteria of a netCDF file that follows the standard vocabulary and so satisfies the standard.
+Stored as yaml?

 ## Standard compliance checking
 The easiest way to create reference SPIF files and check the compliance of existing files is to use *[Vocal](https://github.com/FAAM-146/vocal)* and the SPIF *Vocal project*.